datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Create a new repository via the webinterface of the hosting service of your choice.
-The screenshots in :numref:`fig-newrepogin` and :numref:`fig-newrepogithub` show examples of this.
+Their webinterface usually has an intuitive interface for this.
    The new repository does not need to have the same name as your local dataset, but it helps to associate local dataset and remote siblings.

 #.
 Afterwards, copy the :term:`SSH` or :term:`HTTPS` URL of the repository.
 Usually, repository hosting services will provide you with a convenient way to copy it to your clipboard.
 An SSH URL takes the form ``git@<hosting-service>:/<user>/<repo-name>.git`` and an HTTPS URL takes the form ``https://<hosting-service>/<user>/<repo-name>.git``.
 The type of URL you choose determines whether and how you will be able to ``push`` to your repository.
 Note that many services will require you to use the SSH URL to your repository in order to do :dlcmd:`push` operations, so make sure to take the :term:`SSH` and not the :term:`HTTPS` URL if this is the case.